Little Eaton

-Little Eaton is a village and civil parish in the English county of Derbyshire.
+Little Eaton is a village and civil parish in the borough of Erewash, Derbyshire, England.
 The population as taken at the 2011 Census was 2,430.
 The name originated from Anglo Saxon times and means the "little town by the water".

 It is on the former route of the old A61 (now B6179), just north of the Derby section of the A38.
-At the southern exit to the village from the A38, there used to be a Little Chef which closed in early 2012 and re-opened as a Starbucks in 2013.
 Since 1974 the village has been part of the Borough of Erewash.

 History

 Pigot and Co's Commercial Directory for Derbyshire, 1835 described Little Eaton as follows:

 Many of the village's historic buildings are built of stone from local quarries in the 1800s.
-The wealth of gritstone, minerals and coal in the area and further north in Denby, Horsley and Smalley, put Little Eaton on the map.
+The wealth of gritstone, minerals and coal in the area and further north in Denby, Horsley, and Smalley, put Little Eaton on the map.
 Previously, pack horses had been used to transport goods to Derby, but in 1793 the Derby Canal was extended to Little Eaton.
 It continued to operate until 1908 but is now largely filled in.